 When you get a text, a one-action reply takes care of it.
 If you’re on the website, you can do what you need to in a few clicks or less.

-Trim achieves its primary goal of saving you money.
-And it does so with no upfront or recurring charges.
+Trim achieves its primary goal of saving you money without upfront or recurring charges.

 Their system works because it has developed systemized processes for saving you money and depositing it into your account.